SHMISHRA666/Messaging_Agent_Multipurpose/README.md

 # Messaging Agent Telegram

-A multi-functional messaging agent that integrates Telegram, Gmail, and Google Drive services with various utility tools.
+A multi-functional messaging agent that integrates Telegram, Gmail, and Google Drive services with various utility tools and MCP servers.

 ## Project Structure